Marshal Fahim National Defense University: Afghan National Army Officer Academy (ANAOA)

-The ANA Officer Academy is also referred to in Afghanistan as ANAOA and the Junior Officer Academy.
+The ANA Officer Academy was also referred to in Afghanistan as ANAOA and the Junior Officer Academy.
 It was reported as early as 2006 that the United Kingdom would take a primary role in the creation of an Officer Academy for the ANA and AAF.
 Nicknamed "Sandhurst in the Sand", the Academy was to be modelled on the Royal Military Academy Sandhurst.
 This was supported by the then-head of the ANA, General Sher Mohammad Karimi, who attended Sandhurst himself in the 1960s.

-On 29 March 2012 UK Defence Secretary Philip Hammond met Afghan General Abdul Rahim Wardak and signed a statement of intent on developing the academy.
-The UK will provide approximately 75% of the training staff for the new Academy and will be involved in its running long after the 2014 deadline for pulling out the majority of troops.
-Afghan officer cadets have been undertaking training at Sandhurst in recent years in order to improve the standard of officers in the ANA.
+On 29 March 2012 UK Defence Secretary Philip Hammond met with Afghan General Abdul Rahim Wardak and signed a statement of intent on developing the academy.
+The UK would provide approximately 75% of the training staff for the new Academy and would be involved in its running long after the 2014 deadline for pulling out the majority of troops.
+Afghan officer cadets undertook training at Sandhurst in order to improve the standard of officers in the ANA.

 On 19 July 2012 on a visit to Kabul the British Prime Minister David Cameron signed a Memorandum of Understanding for the UK to provide mentors and advisors to the Afghan National Army Officer Academy.
 New Zealand will also contribute support to the ANA Officer Academy.

-Located in the Qargha area of Kabul, the first concrete steps were taken 10 Oct 12 to start the construction of the academy with a ground breaking ceremony attended by a number of dignitaries including the ANA Chief of General Staff General Shir Mohammad Karimi, Her Majesty's Ambassador to Afghanistan Sir Richard Stagg, ISAF Deputy Commander Lt.
+The first concrete steps were taken 10 Oct 12 to start the construction of the academy with a ground breaking ceremony attended by a number of dignitaries including the ANA Chief of General Staff General Shir Mohammad Karimi, Her Majesty's Ambassador to Afghanistan Sir Richard Stagg, ISAF Deputy Commander Lt.
 Gen. Adrian Bradshaw and Commander of the NATO Training Mission (NTM-A) Lt Gen Bolger.

 The ANA Officer Academy accepted its first intake of 270 students selected from approximately 10,000 initial applicants in October 2013.
 Training is being delivered by a staff of Afghan officers and soldiers in cooperation with a team of mentors from the United Kingdom, Australia, New Zealand, Denmark and Norway.

 The ANA Officer Academy started recruiting its first intake of women in February 2014.
-Female staff will receive instructor training with their male colleagues, and they will be mentored by a coalition female mentoring team.
+Female staff will receive instructor training with their male colleagues, and be mentored by a coalition female mentoring team.
 Female candidates will attend a two-day selection test on the Qargha site in April 2014 and a platoon (balook) of 30 female officer cadets will start training alongside the third male intake in June 2014.